MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ---
-title: "Best practices to set up networking for workloads migrated to Azure"
+title: "Set up networking for workloads migrated to Azure"
-description: After migrating to Azure, get best practices for setting up networking for your migrated workloads.
+description: Use the Cloud Adoption Framework for Azure to learn the best practices for setting up networking for your migrated workloads.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 12/04/2018